7 Product Bundling Strategies to Maximize Profit

 Photo courtesy of Daily Vanity Sg

 The mix-and-match bundling strategy is based on selling a number of products as a single unit for a single price.
-This method is frequently used in conventional brick-and-mortar stores for goods like perishables or large quantities of something.

 Mix-and-match bundling works best when you entice clients to buy in quantity without giving them the impression that you’re pressuring them to buy odd goods they don’t need or want.
 For instance, popular goods like three of their standard normal fit jersey tops are regularly bundled by fast-fashion behemoths (like H&M).